Daniel James Jr.: Early life and education

 Daniel James Jr. was born on February 11, 1920, to Daniel and Lillie Anna (Brown) James.
 Daniel James Sr. worked for the Pensacola city gas company, while his mother, Lillie Anna James, was a high school teacher who established a private school for her own and other Black children in Pensacola, Florida.
 His mother would continue to run the "Lillie A James School" until her death at the age of 82.
-James graduated from the Tuskegee University in 1942, receiving a Bachelor of Science degree in physical education.
+James graduated from the Tuskegee Institute, a precursor to Tuskegee University, in 1942, receiving a Bachelor of Science degree in physical education.

 Military career

 World War II

 James continued civilian pilot training under the government-sponsored Civilian Pilot Training Program.
 He then enlisted in the Aviation Cadet Program of the United States Army Air Forces on January 18, 1943, receiving his commission as a second lieutenant and pilot wings at Tuskegee Army Airfield, Alabama, on July 28, 1943.
 He remained at Tuskegee as a civilian instructor pilot in the Army Air Corps later that July.
 Throughout the remainder of the war, James trained pilots for the all-Black 99th Pursuit Squadron.

 After completing P-40 Warhawk training and then B-25 Mitchell training, James served as a B-25 pilot with the 617th Bomb Squadron of the 477th Bomb Group at Godman Army Airfield and then at Lockbourne Army Airfield from January 1944 until the end of the war.

 While arrested for participating in the Freeman Field mutiny, James smuggled out press releases written by Coleman Young.
 James did not see combat himself until the Korean War.

-While serving in Lockbourne, James next served as a P-47 Thunderbolt pilot with the 301st Fighter Squadron from July 1947 to October 1948, and then served as on the staff of the 332nd Air Base Group at Lockbourne from November 1948 to September 1949.
+While serving in Lockbourne, James next served as a P-47 Thunderbolt pilot with the 301st Fighter Squadron from July 1947 to October 1948, and then served on the staff of the 332nd Air Base Group at Lockbourne from November 1948 to September 1949.

 Korean War

 In September 1949, James went to the Philippines as flight leader for the 12th Fighter-Bomber Squadron, 18th Fighter Wing at Clark Field.
-In July 1950 he left for Korea, where he flew 101 combat missions in F-51 Mustang and F-80 aircraft.
+In July 1950 he left for Korea, where he flew 101 combat missions in F-51 Mustang and F-80 Shooting Star aircraft.
 His combat missions were with the 67th Fighter Bomber Squadron, 12th Fighter Bomber Squadron, and 44th Fighter Bomber Squadron.